spiro-trikaliotis/dskdbl-dos/README.md

 ## License

 The original sources from back then did not include any license.
-I put this under GPL2 for now.
-As there are no external contributions, I am not sure if this will remain this way forever.
+However, I am using GNU getopt internally, which is under GPLv2.
+So, I put this whole under GPLv2, which is a compatible license for sure.